-Danielle Tucker, Founder of the Pandemic-Proof Summit, breaks down how she plans events, determines her budget and ensures that it’s a profitable event.
+Ensuring a profitable music event involves planning the event and determining the budget.
+Danielle Tucker, Founder of the Pandemic-Proof Summit, breaks her process down.
 This discussion applies to any musician running an event such as a release party, festival, online concert, etc.

 Danielle came under my radar because she is doing this amazing musician summit.
 I have done 2 summits and they are overwhelming.
 Musicians do a lot of online events like festivals, live streams or a big release party.
 It’s a lot to handle and a bit daunting.
-I brought on Danielle so she can talk about the process on how she puts this thing together and how she breaks down her stuff.
+I brought on Danielle so she can talk about the process on how she puts this thing together and how she breaks down her stuff to make sure it will be a profitable music event.
 I thought this may be useful for you.

 She is a professional singer and she works full time for The Mighty Untouchables.
 She does vocal coaching on the side.
 She had a lot of time on her hands when the pandemic hit and a soft spot for the community of singers and musicians.
 She thought about starting a weekly interview series called The Pandemic Proof Singer Series and eventually that spun into The Pandemic Proof Singer Summit.